strings+x86_64 +linux

 fn next[link]

-fn next(iter: *iterator) (rune | void);
+fn next(iter: *iterator) (rune | done);

 Be aware that a rune is not the minimum lexographical unit of language in Unicode strings.
 If you use these runes to construct a new string, reordering, editing, or omitting any of the runes without careful discretion may cause linguistic errors to arise.
 To avoid this, you may need to use a third-party Unicode module instead.